julianocosta89/otel-lab/lab/src/forecast/README.md

 # Forecast Service Instrumentation

 The Forecast service is written in Go.
-In this section, we will add everything needed to instrument it and obtain Traces, Metrics, and Logs in the OTLP format, which will be sent to the OTel Collector configured in the previous step.
+In this section, we will add everything needed to instrument it and obtain traces, metrics, and logs in the OTLP format, which will be sent to the OTel Collector configured in the previous step.

 ## Adding dependencies

-1. Navigate to the [go.mod](go.mod) file and add the following:
+1. Navigate to the [go.mod](go.mod) file and add the following dependencies:

     ```golang
     go.opentelemetry.io/contrib/bridges/otellogrus v0.8.0